formanektomas/Advanced_Econometrics_4EK608/docs/readme.md

-This folder contains the latest versions of 4EK608 / 4EK416 presentations
+This folder contains the latest (updated) versions of 4EK608 / 4EK416 presentations